 I routinely use this trick to clean copper contacts on computer parts and electric train parts.
-People will look at you like you’re crazy, and expect to hear some jokes about how that won’t load more money into your account, or does it go faster if you use a higher-denomination bill.
+People will look at you like there’s something wrong with you, and expect to hear some jokes about how that won’t load more money into your account, or does it go faster if you use a higher-denomination bill.
 Trust me, I’ve heard them all.
 But you won’t believe how many computer parts this trick has brought back to life over the years.

 How do I clean my chipped credit card and keep it clean?

 If the contacts appear dirty, you can fix it.
-Here’s how to clean the chip on a credit card: Just gently wipe the contacts with a bit of alcohol and a cotton swab.
+Here’s how to clean the chip on a credit card: Just gently wipe the contacts with a bit of alcohol and a cotton swab or cotton ball, if that’s all you have.
 Use 99% or 91% alcohol if possible.
 70% rubbing alcohol may work in a pinch but purer is better.
-Wear marks on the contacts are unavoidable, but you don’t want to see any dirt when you’re finished.
+Wear marks on the contacts are unavoidable because of the way the card reader devices read the chip, but you don’t want to see any dirt when you’re finished.